sjbennett123/vindalebynight/content/background/Blackthorne’s Guide to Surviving Vindale.md

 ### Clan of the Shattered Bone

 Led by Mortimer Cerdic, a violent and brutal barbarian who ravaged the countryside in life for fun.
 The Tribe of Shattered Bone is known for its brutality and not even leaving a building standing in their wake.
 They would burn the building with victims barricaded inside and slaughter those who ran out like game.
 If you draw a sword in their presence they will attack.

 Mortimier likes to collect the heads of his victims, specifically the leaders or nobility in places they have conquered.
 Accompanied by an entourage of bloodthirsty savages who only wants your blood and heart.

 *~ V*

-## Vampire Habits and Signs of the Courts

-*~ B*

 ## Laws of Vindale

 - Nobility may enter into a home or dwelling as they wish.
 You may be asked to prove you are nobility by writ or house crest on display.
 First offense is a 50 Gold fine, second offense is loss of land rights in Vindale.

 - No Wards are to be cast inside the city walls of Vindale.
 Any nobility must have access to enter and leave all buildings freely within Vindale.
     - They will destroy your Wards while you sleep.First offense is a warning and destruction of your Ward, second might as well be death but could be worse.
 Don’t test them twice.
 - Do not kill any birds within the city walls of Vindale.
 First offense is a 30 Gold fine, second offense is public execution.
     - It is illegal and a very bad omen for your soul.
 - Destruction of plant life, pumpkin patches, or Vineyards is prohibited.
 First offense is a 50 GP fine, second offense is public execution.

 - Consorting with the Bloody Fist Orcs is punishable by death.
     - There is no excuse for this.
 The local nobility strictly enforce this.
 For proof walk the road into town and look for the impaled heads.

-## The Harvester of Sorrows

-*~ E*